-Alternatively referred to as Control D and C-d, Ctrl+D is a shortcut key that varies depending on the program being used.
-For example, in most Internet browsers, Ctrl+D is used to add the current site to a bookmark or favorite.
+Alternatively referred to as Control+D, ^d, and C-d, Ctrl+D is a keyboard shortcut that varies depending on the program.
+For example, in most Internet browsers, it is used to add the current site to a bookmark or favorite.
+But, other programs, like Microsoft PowerPoint, use it to duplicate objects.

 Ctrl+D in an Internet browser